State Department says U.S. citizen was suicide bomber in Syria

-WASHINGTON (Reuters) - The State Department on Friday confirmed that an American citizen had carried out a suicide bombing in Syria.
+WASHINGTON (Reuters) - The U.S. State Department on Friday confirmed that an American citizen carried out a suicide bombing in Syria.

-A U.S. security official said U.S. agencies were aware before the suicide bombing that the American had traveled to Syria to join militants there, although the official declined to offer further details.

-The official said that unlike some other foreign fighters in Syria, the American suicide bomber was not known to have posted messages on Twitter or other social media websites.

 The bomber, who called himself Abu Hurayra al-Amriki, carried out one of four suicide bombings on May 25 in Syria’s Idlib province on behalf of Jabhat al-Nusra, al Qaeda’s affiliate fighting to oust the government of President Bashar al-Assad.